-Slow fashion influencer Katrina Rodabaugh, bestselling author of Mending Matters, teaches readers how to mend, patch, dye, and alter clothing for an environmentally conscious, reimagined wardrobe
+In Make Thrift Mend, slow fashion influencer Katrina Rodabaugh, bestselling author of Mending Matters, teaches readers how to mend, patch, dye, and alter clothing for an environmentally conscious, reimagined wardrobe.

 “A slow fashion book for the thoughtful fashionista.
 Rodabaugh states: ‘Start where you are.
 Start by looking at the clothes you already own before shopping for new.
 Can they be mended or remodeled rather than replaced?’
 This isn’t just another closet advice book.
 Rodabaugh gives us inspiring ideas for rejuvenating our old togs into treasures to be proud of.
 I was a fan of her first book, Mending Matters, and I’m just as excited about Make Thrift Mend.
 Recommended by Tracey T.